Peckness of Edge Posets: Introduction

 \end{eg}

 We observe that when $P$ has a nice structure, $\mathcal E(P)$ commonly has a nice structure as well.
-In particular we examine the \textit{boolean algebra of rank $n$}, denoted $B_n$, which is defined to be the poset whose elements are subsets of $\{1,\ldots,n\}$ with the relation given by containment, namely, for all $x,y\in B_n$, $x\le y$ if $x$ is a subset of $y$.
+In particular we examine the \textit{boolean algebra of rank $n$}, denoted $B_n$, which is defined to be the poset whose elements are subsets of $\{1,\ldots,n\}$ with the relation given by containment.
+That is, for all $x,y\in B_n$, $x\le y$ if $x$ is a subset of $y$.

+In this paper, we study the property of Peckness, as defined below in Definition ~\ref{defn:peck}.
+The name ``Peck'' was coined in Stanley's paper ~\cite{quotients_stanley}.
+However, Peck posets were studied prior to Stanley's article ~\cite{quotients_stanley}, for example in ~\cite{weyl_groups_stanley}.
+Peckness is a nice property as it enjoys several equivalent definitions.
+For example, see ~\cite[Lemma 1.1]{weyl_groups_stanley} and ~\cite{proctor}.

-Throughout the paper we say that a group $G$ acts on $P$ if it acts on the elements of $P$ and the action is order-preserving and rank-preserving, that is, for all $g \in G$ we have $x \leq y \iff gx \leq gy$ and $\rk(gx) = \rk(x)$.
-By Theorem \ref{thm:quotients_of_unitary_peck_posets} and the fact that $B_n$ is unitary peck, if $G$ is any action on $B_n$, then $B_n/G$ is Peck.
+Throughout the paper we say that a group $G$ acts on $P$ if it acts on the elements of $P$ and the action is rank-preserving and order-preserving.
+That is, for all $g \in G$ we have $\rk(gx) = \rk(x)$ and $x \leq y \iff gx \leq gy$.
+By a result of Stanley [Theorem \ref{thm:quotients_of_unitary_peck_posets}]{ } and the fact that $B_n$ is unitary Peck, if $G$ is any action on $B_n$, then $B_n/G$ is Peck.
 We conjecture the following.